teaching-lab/stack-cs-activities/activities/data-structures-python/README.md

 	* If there are enough instructors, keep one instructor with each pair of groups.
 	* When relevant or asked for, offer your own opinion or extra information.
 5. (Optional) When a group is finished but others are still working, have them think of other use cases when they would use the data structures.
+	* The students might not understand what a use case is.
+Explain what exactly you want from them.
 6. (Optional) When a group is finished but others are still working, have them experimentally [measure the timing](https://docs.python.org/3/library/timeit.html) of basic operations in various data structures.
 This prevents the faster groups from being idle.
 	* Create a list and a set with a thousand, a million, or a billion elements by gradually appending numbers in a for loop starting from 1.
 	* Create large lists and tuples using the `range` function.